Updated May 31, 2026§ For Pets

 • Transmits location data to handheld every 2-5 seconds

-These two GPS devices connect to satellites to pinpoint their real-time location.
-The collar then sends this positioning data to the handheld unit using an integrated radio antenna.
+Both devices connect to GPS satellites to determine their position.
+The collar then transmits its coordinates to the handheld using an integrated radio antenna.
+No cellular network is involved.

-• Expansive connectivity range up to 9 miles
+• Connectivity range up to 9 miles line-of-sight

 • Reliable coverage across remote, rugged terrain

-• Simultaneous tracking of up to 10 dogs with additional collars
+• Simultaneous tracking of up to 10 dogs with compatible collars

 Garmin Astro 320 Design and Build Quality